 Remember how in the ‘undertones’ section I mentioned that the odd time, Taupe of the Morning can grab a touch of green?
 Compare it to Modern Gray and maybe YOU’LL see how it could shift this way!

-Which paint colours go with Taupe of the Morning?
+Which paint colors go with Taupe of the Morning?

-When it comes to creating a colour palette, there are many colours you could sample…
+When it comes to creating a color palette, there are many colors you could sample…

 - muted gray-blues